seronet-project/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/ROS-MixedPort-Examples/ROSClientCall_examples/Readme.md

 - Model type: **ComponentDefinition** and **ComponentDatasheet**
 - Dependencies: **ROSRos_core** and **CommBasicObjects**

 Once the *Component Project* is created we can copy the [GetStringROS.rosinterfacespool](GetStringROS.rosinterfacespool) file available within this repository to the folder *GetStringROS/model*.
-This file describes the mirror port of a **rosservice call** command for ROS and serves as reference to describe the ROS Mixed Port:
+This file describes the mirror port of a **rosservice call** console command for ROS and serves as reference to describe the ROS Mixed Port:
 ```
 RosInterfacesPool {
 	RosSrvServer _set_bool { srvName "/SetBool" type "std_srvs.SetBool" }